AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/unified-experience-faq.md

 [!DNL Workfront] mobile users should not be affected by the migration to [!DNL Adobe Unified Experience].

-### JumpSeat is not working with Unified Shell, how can I resolve this?
+### JumpSeat is not working with the [!DNL Adobe Unified Experience], how can I resolve this?

-JumpSeat works with Unified Shell, but requires a configuration update.
+JumpSeat works with the [!DNL Adobe Unified Experience], but requires a configuration update.
 Using the JumpSeat admin panel, change the application URL from `workfront.com` to end with `.workfront.adobe.com`